anacaetano/human-oral-mucosa-spatial/README.md

 Analysis of spatial transcriptomic data and single-cell RNA sequencing integration.

 # Data
-Raw spatial sequencing data obtained from patients used in this study is deposited under GSE206621.
+Raw spatial sequencing data generated in this study is deposited under GSE206621.
 These will become available upon acceptance of the manuscript.
 Single-cell RNA sequencing raw data is deposited and available under GSE152042.